Biden's Solar Ambitions Collide With China Labor Complaints

 U.S. and some Chinese solar vendors have pledged to avoid suppliers that might use forced labor.
 It isn’t clear, however, whether they can meet rising demand without Xinjiang, where Beijing won’t allow independent inspections of workplaces.

-The biggest manufacturers all use raw materials from Xinjiang and have a "high risk of forced labor in their supply chains,” according to a May 14 report by researchers Laura T. Murphy and Nyrola Elimaat of Britain’s Sheffield Hallam University.
+The biggest manufacturers all use raw materials from Xinjiang and have a "high risk of forced labor in their supply chains,” according to a May 14 reportby researchers Laura T. Murphy and Nyrola Elima of Britain’s Sheffield Hallam University.

 The possibility of forced labor “is a problem,” Kerry told U.S. legislators last week.
 He cited “solar panels that we believe in some cases are being produced by forced labor.”